Exercise 26: Congratulations, Take a Test!

 - You can do either.
 This file has the functions from ex25 though, so first go with removing references to it.

-- Can we run the code while we're fixing it?
+- Can I run the code while I'm fixing it?

 - You most certainly may.
 The computer is there to help, so use it as much as possible.